 Meadow Residential remain fully committed to delivering much needed housing and a sports facility and have sought to work constructively with Southwark Council to that end.
-We are now preparing to put forward a revised Planning Application that is policy compliant and will secure the future of DHFC and address the Mayor’s Housing Agenda.
+We have now submitted a revised Planning Application that is policy compliant and will secure the future of DHFC and address the Mayor’s Housing Agenda.

 Our proposals for Champion Hill

-Following consultation with fans and residents at exhibitions held in February and April, Meadow Residential is submitting a new Planning Application, which offers:
+Following consultation with fans and residents at exhibitions held in February and April, Meadow Residential has submitted a new Planning Application, which offers:

 - 224 new homes

 - 40% affordable homes

 - A newly designed community stadium facility providing a secure future for the Club with increased capacity and modern facilities

 - New multi-use all-weather pitch, available for both league fixtures and community use

 - New indoor sports and leisure facilities, including replacement squash courts, a new boxing gym, a spin studio, a new health and fitness club and a multi-use games area (MUGA)